epsilonlabs/emf-rdf/RESOURCE.md

 ## Current limitations

-The only modifications that are supported at the moment are:

-* Setting/unsetting single-valued `EAttribute`s with the pre-defined `EDataType`s in Ecore.

 Saving has only been tested against file-based locations.
 We have not tested saving into triple stores.

+The name spaces of the EMF meta-model and the subject (class name) in RDF type statement need to match for an EMF model to be produced by the resource.

+Names spaces for creating EMF models must be configured in the rdfres, only one is supported at the moment.

 ## .rdfres file format